Empowering Consistency

 • Preferred “standard” icon style — While this age group had similar needs to K-1, play-testing feedback revealed that this age group did not like the illustrated icons because they wanted something ‘less baby-ish”.

-Grades 4-5: Growing into Adult UI/UX
+4-5: Growing into Adult UI/UX

 Flat + Ghost Buttons / Standard Icons